opendatanz/nzgoal-se/markdown/gn2/01_getting-started.md

  3. If available, set up two-factor authentication to keep your account secure.

- 4. Request your team to be add you to the organisation account that has been set up.
+ 4. Ask your team to add you to the organisation account that has been set up.

- 5. Ensure that any notifications from the project go to your ".govt.nz“ email .
+ 5. Ensure that any notifications from the project go to your ".govt.nz“ email.

  6. Respect any agency or project specific code of conduct.